gwendall/way.js/README.md

 **pick** (String)

-A comma separated list of values to pick (in forms only).
+A comma separated list of values to pick (in forms only) to sync with the storage.
+By default, all form inputs are synced.

 ```html
 <form way-data="some.form" way-pick="some,properties,that,can.be.nested">